-be considered for admission if they have passed the BTech degree with a minimum of 60%; and thereafter be admitted if they pass the BScHons examination in the relevant field of study as a preliminary examination with a minimum mark of 60%.
+- be considered for admission if they have passed the BTech degree with a minimum of 60%; and - thereafter be admitted if they pass the BScHons examination in the relevant field of study as a preliminary examination with a minimum mark of 60%.

-This programme extends over two years.
+This programme extends over a minimum of two years.